Trusted WordPress tutorials, when you need them most.

 For example, if you have a travel blog, then you might create categories such as Accommodation, Itineraries, and Safety Tips.

-WordPress automatically creates an RSS feed for each category on your blog.
+WordPress automatically creates an RSS feed for each category page on your blog.
 In this way, visitors can subscribe to your content and get a notification every time you publish a new blog post they may be interested in.

 For more information, please see our complete guide on how to use RSS in WordPress.